dennislwm/examprep-az900/pages/cloud-concepts.md

 PaaS model is a managed hosting environment.
 A cloud provider manages the virtual machines and networking resources, while a cloud tenant deploys their applications into the managed hosting environment.

-An advantage of this model is a cloud tenant does not have to deal with both physical hardware and software requirements, e.g. Azure App Services.
+An advantage of this model is a cloud tenant does not have to deal with both physical hardware and software requirements.
+Examples of PaaS are Azure App Service and Azure SQL database.

 ### Describe serverless computing